English

 You Are Not Alone

-You have people who love you.
-If no one else makes it known, know that I love you, know that I care.
+You have people who care about you.
+If no one else makes it known, know that I care, and that your life holds immense value.

 Building Your Support Network: